Old-Fashioned British Words & Phrases

 Usage: “That’s pure balderdash.”

-Dating back to the 16th century, balderdash originally described a frothy mix of drinks before becoming a way to label ridiculous ideas or chatter.
+Dating back to the 16th century, balderdash originally described a frothy mix of drinks before becoming a term for ridiculous ideas or chatter.

 Meaning: Pleased, delighted.